-An employer often has different Plan Administrators for stock acquired in different ways, such as employee purchase, options or equity awards, or retirement plan.
+An employer generally hires different Plan Administrators for stock acquired in different ways, such as employee purchase, options or equity awards, or retirement plan.

 - Your points of contact are the various Plan Administrators, not the company or the company's Transfer Agent.
 The company's Transfer Agent knows only the grand total holding by all clients of each Plan Administrator.

-- Plan administrators have lot-and-cost records -- however, members report that the data may be lost when the company changes administrators.
+- Plan Administrators have lot-and-cost records -- however, members report that the data may be lost when the company changes Plan Administrators.

-- HPE indicates that Spinoff shares should show up in your account at each plan administrator.
+- Spinoff shares should show up in your account at each Plan Administrator.

 a.
 Employee stock purchase plan.
 Shares purchased and held are administered by the company's ESPP Plan Administrator.

-- HP Inc: Current ESPP Administrator is the NetBenefits division of Fidelity.
-Prior to April 2015, the administrator was Computershare Shareowner Services.
+- HP Inc: Current US ESPP Administrator is the NetBenefits division of Fidelity.
+Prior to April 2015, the Administrator was Computershare Shareowner Services.
 Check both official pages: HP Employee Stock (Scroll down.)
 HP Total Rewards Member advice on Obtaining Stock Records Fidelity stock issues reported by members

 - Agilent: Current ESPP Administrator TBD